 Results: Analyses of species abundance distributions and individual size distributions identified environmental associations that were not found in analyses of diversity indices, and revealed common associations with shrubs in bird communities on different continents and with temperature in communities of birds and fishes.
 Individual size distributions were associated more closely with environmental variables than were species abundance distributions.

 Main conclusions: Our novel identification of ecological associations suggests that analyses of community distributions might reveal fundamental ecological processes common to multiple ecosystems.
 Close associations between individual sizes and environmental variables suggest that a greater focus on size in ecological analyses might assist in the development of general models of ecological communities.

 - Community ecology

 - Gradient analysis

 - Species traits

 - 4 Finished

 Mac Nally, R., King, A., Thompson, R., Metzeling, L. & Pigott, J.

-Australian Research Council (ARC), Parks Victoria (Victoria), Goulburn Broken Catchment Management Authority (GBCMA) (Victoria), North Central Catchment Management Authority (NCCMA) (Victoria), Department of Environment, Land, Water and Planning (DELWP) (Victoria), Environment Protection Authority (trading as EPA Victoria) (Victoria)
+Australian Research Council (ARC), Parks Victoria, Goulburn Broken Catchment Management Authority (GBCMA) (Victoria), North Central Catchment Management Authority (NCCMA) (Victoria), Department of Energy, Environment and Climate Action (DEECA) (Victoria), Environment Protection Authority (trading as EPA Victoria)

 1/10/12 → 1/05/17